 Risk is a large part of what attracts us to adventure—but it's worth taking a look at how it can all go wrong.
-We bring you the science behind 10 of the most terrifying, laughable, and painful ways to die this summer.
+We bring you the science behind 10 of the most terrifying, laughable, and painful ways to die.

 Falling to Your Death

 There is no time to feel fear really.
 Within a few hundredths of a second of buttering off the hold, your "startle reflex" kicks in.
 Your arms fly outward as if to grab something, but there is nothing to grab.
 You've been free-soloing—climbing without a rope or a partner to catch your fall.
 What were you thinking?
 You might ask yourself that, but it's too late.
 Gravity accelerates your body.
 You plummet 30 feet—the equivalent of a three-story building—in 1.4 seconds, the time it takes to say, "How are you this morning?"

 Crack!
 Your right leg strikes a projection from the wall and you tumble another 20 feet before landing on a granite ledge.
 The valley is still a hundred feet below.

 You try to breathe, but the force of the fall has compressed your diaphragm, pushing the air out of your lungs.
 You manage a short spasmodic gasp, then another.
 A wave of nausea wells up from your gut and you vomit your breakfast in a long arc over the ledge.
 Your body instinctively knows that it must rally its defenses after such a severe blow.
 Digesting food would sap too much energy.